Finite-Time Transition to Intermittency for a Stochastic Heat Equation Driven by the Square of a Gaussian Field: Introduction

 Before we begin, it is useful to highlight the following point.
 The previous discussion of heavy-tailed random variables shows that the onset of intermittency comes in with diverging moments of $p_U(u)$.
 In the context of equation (\ref{withDeq}), this translates into diverging moments of $p_{\Psi}(\psi)$.
 A finite-time transition to intermittency therefore implies that moments blow up at some finite time.
 This tells us that the finite-time transition considered here is different from the asymptotic intermittency as $T\to +\infty$ \cite{GM1990,Molchanov1991}, which has been extensively studied for the stochastic heat equation (\ref{withDeq}) where $S(x,t)^2$ is replaced by $S(x,t)$; see, e.g., \cite{Mikhailov1989,Mikhailov1991,BC1995,Noble1997,BG1998} and references therein.
 In that setting, the amplification of $\psi$ involves the exponential of a \textit{linear} form of $S$, leading to a log-normal-type tail of $p_{\Psi}(\psi)$, rather than algebraic.
 For log-normal-type tails, no moment $\langle\psi(0,T)^p\rangle$ can diverge at any finite time $T>0$ (for any $g>0$, and $p\in\mathbb{N}$).
 These moments only blow up in the limit $T\to +\infty$.
 As a result, there is no finite-time intermittency in that case: intermittency only appears asymptotically as $T\to +\infty$.
 We will not discuss asymptotic intermittency further, except for stressing this point that sets problem (\ref{withDeq}) apart from previously studied models.

 The paper is organized as follows.
 In section \ref{sec2}, we specify the class of $S$ we consider and we determine the corresponding value of the critical coupling $g_c(T)$.
 Ergodicity and absence of intermittency for $\psi(x,T)$ in the subcritical regime $g<g_c(T)$ are established in section \ref{sec3}.
 Intermittency and loss of ergodicity in the supercritical regime $g>g_c(T)$ are proved in section \ref{sec4}.
 Finally, we discuss some open questions and outline directions for future work in section \ref{sec5}.
+Selected technical material is collected in the appendices.